Lincoln County schools covid-19 dashboard

 - Patriot Learning Academy students will be permitted to participate in after school activities, such as athletics, if they meet the eligibility requirements.

 - Meals will be available for students enrolled in the Patriot Learning Academy, but the meals must be picked up at the school.
 There will be no deliveries.
+You must call the school each day by 9 AM to order lunch.
+You will then pick it up between 10:30 - 10:45 AM each day.
+Breakfast for the following day will be included.

 - Partnerships between parents and teachers will be critical to the success of this program for your student.